owaspsamm/website/content/en/faq.md

 2. The second maturity level aims to establish a consistent, repeatable process that can be relied on.
 3. The third maturity level aims to maximize effectiveness through continuous improvement, based on effective and timely feedback.

-This content is part of our [data files on GitHub](https://github.com/OWASP/samm/tree/master/Supporting%20Resources/v2.0/Datamodel/Datafiles).
+This content is part of our {{< external-link "https://github.com/owaspsamm/core/tree/develop/model" "data files on GitHub">}}.
 We'll work on having it available on the website soon.

 ### Can you explain streams in the SAMM model?
 Streams cover different aspects of a practice inside a business function.
 For example, in the Requirements-driven testing practice, the streams focus on positive and negative testing.